AutoProving/3TST/README.md

-# 3TST - A Steiner Tree Heuristics
+# 3TST - A Steiner Tree Heuristic

 3-Terminal Steiner Tree (3TST) is a heuristic for the Steiner tree problem.
 Intuitively, the heuristic works by replacing 3-terminal subtrees of a prospective solution by lighter 3-terminal subtrees.
 This process